Isle of Man Tax Calculator (2026)

 Frequently asked questions

-What are the income tax rates in Isle of Man?
+What is the income tax rate in Isle of Man?

-Isle of Man has a two-bracket income tax system.
-The first IMP 6,500 of income is taxed at 10%, and any income above that is taxed at 21%.
-These rates apply after you deduct your personal allowance of IMP 17,000, which means most people won't pay tax on their first IMP 17,000 of earnings.
+Isle of Man has a two-bracket income tax system: 10% on the first IMP 6,500 of taxable income, and 21% on income above that threshold.
+These rates apply after you've claimed your personal allowance of IMP 17,000, which reduces your taxable income.

-As an employee, you pay National Insurance Contributions at 11% on earnings between IMP 9,152 and IMP 56,264 per year, and just 1% on earnings above IMP 56,264.
-There's no contribution on earnings below IMP 9,152.
-These contributions are not deductible from your taxable income, so you pay them in addition to income tax.
+Yes, employees pay National Insurance Contributions at 11% on earnings between IMP 9,152 and IMP 56,264 per year, then just 1% on earnings above IMP 56,264.
+There's no contribution due on earnings below IMP 9,152, so lower earners may be exempt.

-Is Isle of Man a good tax destination for high earners?
+Is Isle of Man a good place to work for tax purposes?

 Other tax calculators